Compassion Fatigue And You: How To Avoid Burnout And Prioritize Self-Care

 Symptoms of compassion fatigue explained

+The emotional and physical symptoms of compassion fatigue can overwhelm caregivers.
+When one constantly shows compassion for others, one may neglect one’s own self-care out of necessity.
 As a result, those experiencing compassion fatigue may see the warning signs and symptoms develop over time.
 These signs and symptoms may include the following:

 • Difficulty carrying out responsibilities in all areas of life, not just professionally or in the role of a caregiver

-• PTSD, survivor’s guilt, and depression
+• Post-traumatic stress disorder symptoms(PTSD), survivor’s guilt, and depression

-• Experiencing intense, out-of-control emotions and feelings
+• Intense, out-of-control emotions and feelings

 • Reduced cognitive abilities, along with trouble making sound judgments, which may lead to a greater risk of engaging in inappropriate behaviors